Geographical Isolation

 Evolutionary Tree of Life

-Tree of LifeThe history of the evolutionary tree of life, from Greek philosophers to twenty-first-century scientists, gives insights into the theory’s origin and transition through Western civilization.
+Tree of LifeThe history of the evolutionary tree of life, from ancient Greek philosophers to twenty-first-century scientists, provides insights into the theory’s origin and its evolution through Western civilization.

-While approaches have been diverse, elements progressing into increasing complexity over time are a constant theme.
+While approaches have been diverse, elements that progress in increasing complexity over time are a constant theme.

 Continue Reading